Power of the Written Word

 A high school resume

-On the portal site, the completed scholarship application must be received by Friday, January 28, 2022 (including the most recent transcript and written essay) on the portal site.
+On the portal site, the completed scholarship application must be received by Friday, January 27, 2023 (including the most recent transcript and written essay).
 Incomplete or late applications will not be considered.
 Should there be any questions about completing the application, please contact email@example.com.

 JUDGING & CRITERIA

-The Power of the Written Word Essay Scholarship Committee will evaluate essay submissions on the basis of creativity, clarity, grammar and format.
+The Power of the Written Word Essay Scholarship Committee will evaluate essay submissions based on creativity, clarity, grammar, and format.
 The composition must appropriately execute the topic as mentioned above and adhere to the requested word length.

-Funds will be released upon receipt of proof of registration into a four-year college or university and most recent transcript.
+Funds will be released upon receipt of proof of registration into a four-year college or university.
 Proof of registration must be on official college or university letterhead.
 Scholarship checks will be forwarded directly to the college/university and made payable in the scholarship recipient's name.
 This information should be sent to firstname.lastname@example.org.